buttonsrtoys/mvvm_plus/README.md

 ## VSCode mvvm+ extension

 The boilerplate for the View and ViewModel classes is very similar to that of the StatefulWidget and its State class.
-So, like the Flutter extension adds a "stful" command for writing StatefulWidget boilerplate, the `mvvm plus` extension adds a snippet for writing View and ViewModel classes.
+So, like the Flutter extension adds a "stful" snippet for writing StatefulWidget boilerplate, the `mvvm plus` extension adds a snippet for writing View and ViewModel classes.

 ![mvvm plus extension](https://github.com/buttonsrtoys/mvvm_plus_vsce/blob/main/images/Snippet.gif)

 Search for VSCode extension marketplace for "mvvm plus".
-After installing the extension, just start typing "mvvm+" in the edit window and hit `Enter` when the `mvvm+` command is highlighted.
+After installing the extension, just start typing "mvvm+" in the edit window and hit `Enter` when the `mvvm+` snippet is highlighted.
 Then type the name of your widget and the extension will populate the naming for you.
 Hit tab to edit the build function.

 ## Rebuilding a View